Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 Orioles consume a wide variety of insects for food, including the butterfly.
 They can seize butterflies while they are in flight and then consume them.

-Many species of parasitic flies will seek butterflies as their host to feed on them.
-The larvae of these flies will bore their way into the butterfly’s body and eat it from the inside out.
+Many species of parasitic flies seek butterflies as their hosts to feed on.
+The larvae of these flies bore their way into the butterfly’s body and eat it from the inside out.

-The butterfly will almost always perish as a result of this.
+This almost always results in the butterfly’s perishing.
 Flies that carry parasites are common in many regions, including North America, Europe, Asia, and Africa.

 11. Snakes

-There are a wide variety of species of snakes, but they are all considered to be predators.
+There are a wide variety of species of snakes, but they are all considered predators.

 Snakes will feed on a wide variety of food, such as frogs, lizards, birds, and rodents, among other animals.

-Even though butterflies are not among snakes’ top choices for food, these reptiles will nevertheless consume them if they come across them.
+Although butterflies are not among snakes’ top choices for food, these reptiles will consume them if they encounter them.

 12. Sparrows

-There are many different kinds of insects that sparrows eat, including butterflies.
-In most cases, they capture them by swooping down to the ground and seizing them as they pass by in the air.
+Sparrows eat many different kinds of insects, including butterflies.
+They usually capture them by swooping down to the ground and seizing them as they pass by in the air.

 13. Warblers

 These birds are a family of tiny songbirds widespread across North America and some regions of Europe.
-Warblers can be identifiable by their distinct singing.
+Singers can be identifiable by their distinct singing.

 Their plumage and songs are easily recognizable as unique to the species.
 Warblers consume a wide variety of insects, including the butterfly.

-Most of the time, they hunt by hovering over vegetation or flowers and seizing their prey with their sharp beaks.
+They hunt by hovering over vegetation or flowers and seizing their prey with sharp beaks.

 14. Western Toad